HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 3. The responding system receives, matches, and returns a FHIR Bundle per the Match Workflow – Steps 2-4

 {% include img-med.html img="b2b.png" %}

+Examples of B2B exchange relevant to this IG include record location and other patient matching use cases for queries and messaging enabled for trusted organizations by community or point to point access.
+Relevant B2B exchanges also include TEFCA Facilitated FHIR, TEFCA Brokered FHIR, TEFCA Broadcast Query, TEFCA Targeted Query, TEFCA Message Delivery, TEFCA Population-Level Data Exchange, and associated patient discovery and matching services.

 &emsp;&emsp;